 - A. Not enrolled in the required Goolsby Academy curriculum. - B. Changing to a non-business degree program. - C. Earning less than a B in a required Goolsby Academy course.
-(Appendix B) - D. Maintaining less than a 3.0 for two semesters. - E. Any scholar on Probation who does not rectify their academic situation or cannot feasibly meet academic standards. - F. Scholars that fail to report disciplinary actions will be immediately dismissed from the Academy^{}.
+(Appendix B) - D. Maintaining less than a 3.0 for two semesters. - E. Any scholar on Probation who does not rectify their academic situation or cannot feasibly meet academic standards. - F. Scholars that fail to report disciplinary actions will be immediately dismissed from the Academy\.

-Scholars who receive any type of disciplinary action, academic or otherwise will be assessed on a case by case and may be immediately dismissed from the Goolsby Leadership Academy.
-Read Policy SL-SC-PO1 pages 3-7: https://www.uta.edu/policy/hop/9#section-3-3
+\Scholars who receive any type of disciplinary action, academic or otherwise will be assessed on a case by case and may be immediately dismissed from the Goolsby Leadership Academy.
+Read Policy SL-SC-PO-01